 Hostilities ceased shortly after Santiago fell to siege, and the Treaty of Paris gave the United States its first possessions: Guam, Puerto Rico, and the Philippines.

 The war had lasting impacts.
 The "splendid little war" lasted ten weeks.
 It destroyed the Spanish Empire and ushered in a new era of American Empire.
 Roosevelt's political career ignited as he returned a war hero and national celebrity.
-He charged on horseback to victory at Kettle Hill and San Juan Heights, and continued riding that horse all the way to the White House just three years later.
-Roosevelt was posthumously awarded the Medal of Honor, one hundred years later, for "…acts of bravery on 1 July, 1898, near Santiago de Cuba, Republic of Cuba, while leading a daring charge up San Juan Hill."
+He charged on horseback to victory at Kettle Hill and, collectively, San Juan Heights, and continued riding that horse all the way to the White House just three years later.
+Roosevelt was posthumously awarded the Medal of Honor, one hundred years later, for what was described as "…acts of bravery on 1 July, 1898, near Santiago de Cuba, Republic of Cuba, while leading a daring charge up San Juan Hill."